cado-security/product-help/docs/cado/investigate/over.md

 - **Timeline Search** — a powerful, faceted and query‑driven interface for deep‑dive analysis across all events and fields.
 - **Evidence** — a focused view to track each evidence item and its processing status, with controls to manage items.
 - **Files** — an explorer for navigating file systems and opening artifacts extracted from evidence.
-- **AI Investigator** — explains suspicious scripts/binaries/documents by describing behaviors like payload downloads or persistence.
+- **File Analysis** — explains suspicious scripts/binaries/documents by describing behaviors like payload downloads or persistence.

 ## Next steps